postmannen/postmannen.github.io/cv/README.md

 ## Summary

 A creative technophile with a great passion for learning new things.
 My interests ranging from Programming, IT, Psychology, Economy, Art, Guitar, Piano, Electronics, Hydraulics, Farming..and more.
-In 2017 I decided to add Go Developer to that list.
+In 2017 I decided to add Go Development to that list.

 My broad experience often helps me see problem scenarios and new solutions as a whole.
 This have made me  build good products with the customer in mind, and helped solving complex problems within project and team work.

 ## Professional Experience

 Been working with Data centers, Network, Security, Servers, and Monitoring since 1997, and made the switch to fulltime Development in 2017.

+Building Edge Cloud solutions from the ground and up.

 The most recent jobs can be found below.

 A full list can be found at my [LinkedIn profile](https://www.linkedin.com/in/bj%C3%B8rn-tore-svinningen-1394816/).